owls-nest-farm/kilgore-trout/README.md

     > Make sure your `GITHUB_TOKEN` is in your current environment.
 Vagrant will pass this through to the `.bashrc` run command file that is sourced whenever logging into the virtual machine.

-1. Create the webhook and start the Go server.
+1. After having logged into the VM, create the webhook and start the Go server.
+The `setup.sh` script will have been copied when Vagrant was provisioning the virtual machine.

         URL="$WEBHOOK_URL" ./setup.sh